The Rise of Skywalker: Star Wars fan service, recycled plots, and nostalgia are strong with this one

 If you believe that, well, see above, because whoever is driving the Star Wars train tends to declare that something is the end … until it isn’t.
 The main characters are young, and surely the Sith are still lurking somewhere out in the nether regions of this universe.

 In fact, the real plot driving the most recent trilogy was that Disney had acquired Lucasfilm and ordered up a new series without anyone taking too much time to think about the story line.
 This led to J.J.
-Abrams’ dreadful The Force Awakens, which resurrected fan favorite characters — along with reusing just about every plotline from the original Star Wars trilogy.
+Abrams’ dreadful The Force Awakens, which resurrected fan favorite characters while reusing just about every plotline from the original Star Wars trilogy.
 Of course, this didn’t stop it from making inhuman amounts of money.

 The second installment, The Last Jedi directed by Rian Johnson, was vastly superior and more original in every way than The Force Awakens.
 In my review of The Last Jedi, I wrote: